Download-Manager-Community/Download-Manager/README.md

 1) Download the latest version from the [releases page](https://github.com/Soniczac7/Download-Manager/releases).
 2) Extract the zip anywhere.
 4) Run the executable `DownloadManagerInstaller.exe`.
+5) You can also install the browser extention [here](https://microsoftedge.microsoft.com/addons/detail/download-manager/facopbimneimllhcabghncloejfeficd?hl=en-GB).

 ## Contribution
 Any contribution will be appreciated.
 To contribute to this repository: